Women are the real experts in caring for their own bodies and

 Charlee Lacy, MSN, CNM is a 2017 graduate of Frontier Nursing University.
 She completed her undergraduate nursing degrees from Rose State College (Oklahoma) and Western Governors University (Utah).

-Charlee has served home birthing women and families for 20 years, as a Senior-level direct-entry midwife, prior to pursuing nursing and nurse-midwifery degrees,
+Charlee has served home birthing women and families for more than 20 years, as a Senior-level direct-entry midwife, prior to pursuing nursing and nurse-midwifery degrees,

-She delivered hundreds of babies during that time, and has a considerable amount of experience in midwifery services, VBAC, breech, twins, homebirth, birthcenter and waterbirth services.
+She delivered hundreds of babies during that time, and has a considerable amount of experience in midwifery; including homebirth, birth center and waterbirth services.

 Charlee has been married to the love of her life for 30 years.
 They have 4 of the most amazing children together.
 Two were born in the hospital and 2 were born at home with midwifery care.
 They have 2 fantastic grand babies, who have also been nurtured through midwifery care.